20 Backyard BBQ Tips for Memorial Day

 BBQ Tips: Plan for Outside Refrigeration

 Not every grill setup can have an outdoor refrigerator (although it makes a great addition), but you do need some way to keep things cold.
-Whether it’s a mini-fridge you can plug in outside or a couple coolers, be sure to have this figured out before grillout day.
-Always refrigerate meats separately from all other foods, and try to reserve a section or cooler for the drinks.
-Remember, however, that it’s important to keep some foods cool, while drinks can always be stored inside until you want to bring them out.
-You need a good cooler for proper camping, check out the best camping supplies you don’t have.
+Whether it’s a mini-fridge you can plug in outside or a couple of coolers, figure this out before grilling day.
+Always refrigerate meats separately from other foods, and try to reserve a section or cooler for the drinks (check out these drool-worthy beer fridges).
+Drinks can always be stored inside until you need them.
+If you’re into camping, check out the best camping supplies you don’t have.

 BBQ Tips: Create a Menu for Guests

-It doesn’t have to be anything fancy, but for larger grillouts it’s very useful to have some sort of printed out or written menu that shows what you will be serving, especially if you are proud of it.
+It doesn’t have to be anything fancy, but for larger cookouts it’s useful to have some sort of printed or written menu that shows what you will be serving, especially if you are proud of it.
 Paper printouts, chalkboard stands and whiteboards all work.
-The exception is if you are planning a potluck-style gathering.
 Love the look of chalk, make chalk paint at home.

 BBQ Tips: Organize Meat By Temperature

 The easiest way to do this is to create three platters — rare, medium and well done.
-Label them and serve your cooked meats on the appropriate platters.
-Keep an eye on them, and adjust for the general tastes of the crowd.
+Label them so they’re easy to tell apart.
+Keep an eye on which one empties the fastest, and adjust for the general tastes of the crowd.
 This is a great way to please guests and save a lot of time asking or answering questions about which steak is well-done.
 Grab the best high-tech tools to get you grilling your food to perfection.